ciolfis/timescape/README.md

 Author: Marco Ciolfi - marco.ciolfi@cnr.it - https://www.cnr.it/people/marco.ciolfi
 The current version is released as a Python3 module

-The Timescape algorithm, in a nutshell, treats the time as a third spatial dimension, with the addition of a causal constraint.
+The Timescape algorithm treats the time as a third spatial dimension, with the addition of a causal constraint.

 The source should be a plain ascii file containing the model's parameters and input values.